 Methods: Methods should address emergent properties that happen after thresholds are crossed, and drivers that occur in human/natural systems, but are not currently modeled.
 As part of this we need to decide what to internalize in a model and what to treat exogenously through scenarios.
-The impact of an asteroid (as a shock event) should clearly be treated as an exogenous force, but what of other potential shock drivers, e.g. economic collapse, geopolitical change, ...?
+The impact of an asteroid (as a shock event) should clearly be treated as an exogenous force, but what of other potential shock drivers, e.g., economic collapse, geopolitical change, etc.?
 We also need to take advantage of large amounts of local data from case studies.
 Such cases could be the basis for an extreme events meta-analysis, as well as helping us to embrace the Big data community.
 Overall, however, we will need to design new research methods to address the impacts of extreme events.

-Taking it Forward for migration: There is a lot of current work on migration, so how can we better interact with the migration/hazards/risk community?
+Taking it Forward (specifically for migration): There is much current work on migration, but creating models of migration comes with many questions.
+For example, how can the modeling community better interact with the migration/hazards/risk community?
 Are there existing funded research efforts on climate induced migration?
 Large scale migration has been occurring in delta urban regions, but can we model this?
 What are the potential consequence of sea level rise for the coastal population?
 What are the important aspects that are not currently modeled?
 For example, what is the role of gender issues in forced or economically induced migration?
 Modeling efforts that may be useful in addressing these questions include the NCAR/CSM climate induced migration project.
 The UMich Ryan Kellogg residential location choice model with climate, and the EPA model.
-There are also lots of case studies with modeling such as demonstrated at the Migration Modeling workshop on climate & migration (France, Dec 2016), the CESM Social Dimensions Working Group linking physical and social science in ESMs, Future Earth, which has 8 pilot projects such as the pilot Urban Extreme events from climate to society and the ABM/IAM EMF Snowmass meeting.
+There are also many case studies with modeling such as demonstrated at the Migration Modeling workshop on climate & migration (France, Dec 2016), the CESM Social Dimensions Working Group linking physical and social science in ESMs, Future Earth, which has 8 pilot projects such as the pilot Urban Extreme events from climate to society and the ABM/IAM EMF Snowmass meeting.
 Possible funding for research in this field includes NSF (CNH has a RCN track), the Belmont forum, and SESNYC synthesis.

-5. Decisions, Behaviors, and Institutional Change (Chair, Janssen): A set of issues emerged around the modeling of processes, such as how to include feedbacks and human decisions/needs in ESM models; how to deal with complexity, that is, the community of modelers is not able to capture global scale complexity at the moment.
+E. Decisions, Behaviors, and Institutional Change.
+A set of issues emerged around the modeling of processes, such as how to include feedbacks and human decisions/needs in ESM models; how to deal with complexity, that is, the community of modelers is not able to capture global scale complexity at the moment.
 A need was identified to build models that are simpler to test, with a simple logic and which can be nested and up-scaled from the local to the global.
 There are also issues of scaling in outcome measures and other scaling issues such as temperature being smooth while irrigation falls along gradients.
 There are also issues of experimental and scenario testing quality.